lwjglgamedev/zvk/bookcontents/chapter-10/chapter-10.md

 }
 ```

-We need to update also the `RenderScn` struct to accommodate the way wew handel image handles now:
+We need to update also the `RenderScn` struct to accommodate the way wew handle image handles now:

 ```zig
 pub const RenderScn = struct {